-Person-centered planning (PCP) is a unique, interactive transition assessment that draws from a student’s full team – including immediate and extended family, neighbors and other important community connections – along with the school team to identify a student’s strengths, needs, interests and preferences.
-It is a facilitated problem-solving process used to assist individual students and their families with:
+Person-centered planning (PCP) is a unique, interactive transition assessment that brings together a student’s full team – including immediate and extended family, neighbors and other important community connections – along with the school team to identify a student’s strengths, needs, interests and preferences.
+It is a facilitated process used to assist individual students and their families with:

 Person-centered planning can be requested by the student, family, outside provider or school team.